urkeshc/urkeshc/README.md

 - 📫 Reach out to me at urkesh.cusack@yale.edu or connect on GitHub for collaborations or discussions.
 - Originally from France / UK.
 Currently based in the US.

-Knowledge in Python, Java, and SQL
+Knowledge in Python, currently learning Java and SQL